 The heart of our program is book-building.
 The act of the creating the book, in and of itself, is special—particularly within the context of hospitalization.
-Great relationship-building happens within writing sessions, and many books created through our program have become cherished family keepsakes.
+Great relationship-building happens within writing sessions, and many books created through our program become cherished family keepsakes.
+When a child is given the opportunity to write and publish, their book can become even more than a keepsake—it can also become an invitation to long-lasting and positive associations with literacy.

 Ruby collaborates with a Writers Inc. facilitator to create Ruby and Max II—the sequel to a book that she created as a four year old.

-Our program embraces a constructivist, play-based approach—and children’s books will often begin with 1:1 conversations, sketching, painting, or even playing storytelling-based games.
+Our program embraces a constructivist and play-based approach.
 A child can move through all the stages of making a book at his/her/their own pace, while making mistakes and edits along the way.
-We see so many young authors shift from I’m not a writer or I’m a really bad student to someone who proudly tacks the sign “Author” to their hospital door, or someone who will read aloud from their memoir during morning rounds with the medical team.
+We see so many young authors shift from I’m not a writer or I’m a bad student to someone who proudly tacks the sign “Author” to their hospital door, or someone who will read aloud from their memoir during morning rounds with the medical team.

 When children and families publish, they come to understand the power and impact of their own voices.
 Many local schools and libraries now carry pieces created through Writers Incorporated, and several of our young authors have used their pieces for public speaking opportunities and philanthropic fundraisers.
 Through book-building, and the act of returning to the page again and again, children learn that creative writing can be an adaptive coping strategy—one that they can access for a lifetime.